matseda/TDT4250.Project/README.md

 ## Property Views
 The Property View of for position elements show three extra pages.
-The view is displayed when Position objects are marked. i.e. in the Season Table, if the row of Arsenal FC is clicked, one will se the view in the image below.
+The view is displayed when Position objects are marked. i.e. in the Season Table, if the row of Arsenal FC is clicked, one will see the view in the image below.
 - Info
   - Team
   - Points